Appendix C: Derivable Traits

 - Appendix C: Derivable Traits * PartialEq * Eq * PartialOrd * Ord * Clone * Copy

-In various places in the book, we’ve discussed the derive
+In various places in the book, we’ve discussed the derive attribute, which

 you can apply to a struct or enum definition.